HyperGAN/HyperGAN/README.md

 ## Goals

-HyperGAN is a long term project focused on making GANs easy to train and run.
+HyperGAN is focused on making GANs easy to train and run.

 It is currently in an open beta state, and contributions are welcome.

 * Easy to use and deploy
 * Fast